 - Preheat oven to 375 degrees

 - Add water and simmer on stovetop uncovered for 45 minutes.
 You should have about 4 cups of stock.
+If not add more water or chicken stock.

 - Strain the stock into a bowl and refrigerate for 2 hours or even overnight.
 Using a spoon remove the fat accumulated on top.